 a lovely tiny canal and bridge in Venice with no tourists

-This visit, we had five luscious days in Venice.
+This visit, we had six luscious days in Venice.
 We were greedy and aimed to discover it all.
 We wanted time to soak in the entire place, not just breeze through St. Marks.

 Time to see every last canal and try every last gelato shop.
 Time to explore all the sestieres (neighborhoods) and admire every palazzo.
 Time to bask on the Lido.
 And to brunch at the famed Hotel Danieli with Venice’s best view.

 Aside from gelato, the one thing my daughter wanted was a gondola ride, romantic images of singing gondoliers conjured in her teenage brain.